vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.html.md

 ##Graphical Layout
 If you open any Layout in ADT, you will see 2 tabs like the one in this image
 <br/>
-<%= image_tag "android_widgets/tabs.png", alt: "Layout Tabs", title: "Layout Tabs" %>
+<%= image_tag "android_widgets/tabs.png", alt: "Layout Tabs", title: "Layout Tabs in Android" %>

 To open Graphical Layout for dragging and dropping UI elements, just click on the Graphical Layout tab.

 This is how the Graphical Layout Editor looks like :
 <br/>
-<%= image_tag "android_widgets/layout_editor.png", alt: "Layout Editor", title: "Layout Editor" %>
+<%= image_tag "android_widgets/layout_editor.png", alt: "Layout Editor", title: "Layout Editor in Android" %>

 Let us see what are its sub components

 ###Palette
 Palette section has all your basic UI elements categorized into different sections, like Form Widgets, TextFields, Layouts etc. You can just choose any Element by Dragging and Dropping it to the working area on the right of the Screen.
 <br/>
-<%= image_tag "android_widgets/layout_palette.png", alt: "Layout Palette", title: "Layout Palette" %>
+<%= image_tag "android_widgets/layout_palette.png", alt: "Layout Palette", title: "Layout Palette in Android" %>

 ###Control Bar
 The top bar which you see with options like Nexus one, App Theme etc. is called control bar.
 It has different options to test the UI against different conditions.
 You can control the size of the screen, orientation,theme etc. from this bar.
 You can also change Zoom level, check lint warnings etc. from this bar.
 <br/>
-<%= image_tag "android_widgets/layout_control.png", alt: "Layout Control", title: "Layout Control" %>
+<%= image_tag "android_widgets/layout_control.png", alt: "Layout Control", title: "Layout Control in Android" %>

 ###Design Area
 The remaining area to the right side of the palette is the Design Area.
 Here, you can drag and drop elements to add in the UI, rearrange already added elements, reorder them, change their properties, etc.